-If the update does not qualify for streamlined review, proceed with standard consultation according to the Section 106 PA Appendix D. The PQI must include appropriate consulting parties when processing updates through consultation letters.
+If the update does not qualify for streamlined review, proceed with standard Appendix D consultation.
+The PQI must include appropriate consulting parties when processing updates through consultation letters.

 Updated consultation letters must clearly indicate what the current project consists of, and what has changed since the last consultation.
-Template letters on the Statewide Environmental Office Historic Properties website may be adapted to accommodate project update descriptions and background, in coordination with the PQI.
+Template letters on the Statewide Environmental Office Historic Properties website may be adapted to accommodate project update descriptions and background information, in coordination with the PQI.
 Note that if a project was originally processed as a streamlined review but no longer qualifies as such, the updated consultation letters must include the entire range of project activities, not just the changes.
 This is to ensure that consulting parties receive a complete description of the project.

-Typically, projects which completed Section 106 more than five years ago renew consultation beginning with "Initiation of consultation" letter templates.
+Typically, projects which completed Section 106 more than five years ago renew consultation before submitting an updated findings letter; the "Initiation of Consultation" letter templates can be adapted for this.
+Exceptions may be granted by an SEO PQI